aksharp/scala-seed.g8/src/main/g8/README.md

 ```
 delete example Greeter code

-Add API proto definitions in lib-api and publish it
+Add API proto definitions in api and publish it

-Update build.sbt with new lib-api version
+Update build.sbt with new api version

 Write code behind the api, unit tests, property tests and post deployment tests